vqpy/vqpy/README.md

         return self.infer('license_plate', {'license_plate': 'openalpr'})
 ```

-And if we want to query the owner of a baggage object, where the baggage's owner is a person object who is closest to the baggage.
+And if we want to query the owner of a baggage object where the baggage's owner is a person object who is closest to the baggage.
 We can define our interested `VObj`s as below.
 Note that the `owner` property of `Baggage` `VObj` should be decorcated with `@vqpy.cross_vobj_property`.

 ```python
 class Person(vqpy.VObjBase):